imrichardwu/imrichardwu/README.md

 # Hello World!, I'm Richard 👋
 I'm a sophmore at University of Alberta in, Edmonton, AB, Canada.
 I am currently studying Computer Science.
 I'm fascinated by the digital world and love learning new technology!
 # About Me
-📍 Originally from Calgary, Alberta; go to school in Edmonton, AB. <br/>
+📍 Originally from Calgary, Alberta; go to school in Edmonton, AB <br/>
 🌱 Currently learning SQL <br/>
 🌐 Feel free to visit my [website](https://richardwu.netlify.app/) to learn more! <br/>
 # Reach Out